 The Canmore Recreation Centre (CRC) is the largest municipal building in Canmore, serving residents, neighbouring communities, and traveling athletes.
 Built in three phases starting in 1983, many building components are nearing the end of their useful life cycle, a number of significant building codes have changed and aspects of the building no longer meet the current or future expectations of the community.
-The building will be undergoing significant construction starting in 2018 and lasting until the end of 2019.
+The building will be undergoing significant construction in 2018.
 The primary objective of the project is to complete essential life cycle maintenance work on the CRC to ensure it remains safe, reliable and operational for the next 25-30 years.

 This work will be split into two phases.
 Phase 1 of the work is in progress and involves identification of scope and design.
-Phase 2 involved the actual construction of the work and will span 2018 and 2019.
+Phase 2 involved the actual construction of the work and will span all of 2018.
 It is important to note that the building will remain open during construction with the construction being done in phases, however, there will be impacts to users during construction.

 This project involves: